Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Before giving fish oil, check its smell.
 Fresh oil should not smell strongly rancid.
 If it smells bad, throw it away.
 Bad smell means the oil has gone bad, which can upset your pet's stomach.

-Why AEICOI is built around what vets value in wild alaskan salmon oil for pets
+Why AEICOI is built around what vets value in premium pet nutrition

 AEICOI also addresses vet concerns like mobility, heart health, and brain function.
 Omega-3s support joint comfort and lubrication, which is key for active dogs and those with arthritis.
 They also help with heart rhythm and clotting in dogs with heart disease.
 DHA is important for learning in puppies and kittens and helps seniors keep their recognition skills.